Behavioural pseudometrics for continuous-time diffusions: Another approach through trajectories

 This is well-defined as we have proven in Lemma \ref{lemma:m-lsc-Uc(m)-lsc} that if $m$ is lower semi-continuous, then so is $U_c(m)$.

 Using the Kantorovich duality, we have:

 Lemma \ref{lemma:optimal-transport-pseudometric} ensures that $\cG_c(m)$ is indeed in $\cM$.

 The remarks (\ref{rem:subtlety} and \ref{rem:tarski}) that we made on $\cF_c$ still apply here.
-In particular, we will need to restrict to the lattice $\cC$ in order for $\cG_c$ to be defined on a lattice since $\cG_c(m)$ need not be in $\cP$ when $m \in \cP$.
+In particular, we will need to restrict to the lattice $\cC$ in order for $\cG_c$ to be applied iteratively.
 For the same reason as before (i.e. the lattice $\cC$ is not complete), we cannot apply the Knaster-Tarski theorem so we will have to go through similar steps as for $\cF_c$.